Date: 17 October 2017

 Coffee and registration

 Introduction and welcome

-A question of data: what data do you collect and need, and what data are already out there?
+A question of data: what data do you collect and need: Short presentation and questions

 Louise Corti, UK Data Service: What kinds of data are organisations collecting?